nodejs/node/doc/api/stream.md

 * `chunk` {Buffer|string|any} The `Buffer` to be written, converted from the `string` passed to [`stream.write()`][stream-write].
-If the stream's `decodeStrings` option is `false` or the stream is operating in object mode, chunk will not be converted & will be whatever was passed to [`stream.write()`][stream-write].
+If the stream's `decodeStrings` option is `false` or the stream is operating in object mode, the chunk will not be converted & will be whatever was passed to [`stream.write()`][stream-write].
 * `encoding` {string} If the chunk is a string, then `encoding` is the character encoding of that string.
 If chunk is a `Buffer`, or if the